 Safety

 Substance use disorders don’t just impact the individuals who are struggling.
-They can affect colleagues, customers and the organization as a whole.
-That’s why employers must be committed to providing an environment that openly and actively supports individuals struggling with a substance use disorder.
+They can affect colleagues, customers, and your company's reputation.
+That’s why you must be committed to providing an environment that openly and actively supports individuals struggling with a substance use disorder.

 How can employers support employees struggling with a substance use disorder?

-Employers have the opportunity to create an environment where people feel safe and supported in asking for help and maintaining recovery.
-Here are a few strategies to create a healthy and positive environment for employees who suspect they have a problem and those already on their journey to recovery.
+Employers can build environments where employees feel safe asking for help and sustaining recovery.
+The following strategies support both those who suspect they may have a problem and those already on the path to treatment.

 Eliminate the stigma surrounding substance use disorder